zendesk/print_ticket_history_app/README.md

 * Tickets the requester has commented on
 * Tickets the requester has been CC'd on

-Please submit bug reports to api@zendesk.com.
+Please submit bug reports to our [issues page](https://github.com/zendesklabs/print_ticket_history_app/issues).
 Pull requests are welcome.

 ### Screenshot(s):
 ![](http://g.recordit.co/Z57uUvP3nG.gif)